 RF refers to any frequency at which radio waves can be emitted, and the RF frequency range is 300KHz to 300GHz.
 RF PCBs are high-frequency PCBs that transmit radio-frequency PCBs.
 And they have an impedance of 50 ohms.

 RF PCBs are typically made using specialized materials with low dielectric loss and high thermal conductivity.
-And they employ controlled impedance and transmission line structures to maintain signal integrity.
+They employ controlled impedance and transmission line structures to maintain signal integrity.
 RF PCBs also include shielding and grounding features to reduce electromagnetic interference (EMI) and ensure reliable signal transmission.

 RF PCBs are used in various applications, including wireless communication systems, microwave equipment, and radar systems.
 They are designed to minimize signal loss, interference, and noise, which can degrade the performance of high-frequency circuits.